Nutrition and Menu Philosophy

-The Healthy, Hunger Free Kids Act (HHFKA) of 2010 continue to bring changes to menu items and meal selections to the cafeteria.
+The Healthy, Hunger Free Kids Act (HHFKA) of 2010 continues to bring changes to menu items and meal selections to the cafeteria.
 These regulations reflect the Institute of Medicine’ report: “School Meals: Building Blocks for Healthy Children” and the USDA’s Dietary Guidelines for Americans.
 These guidelines are designed to increase the consumption of fruits, vegetables, and whole grains; reduce the sodium and fat content of items served; and provide appropriate portion sizes for each age group.

 These guidelines translate into the following changes in the cafeteria: